haw-type-design/plancton-editor/README.md

 # Plancton
 Plancton is a [metapost](https://en.wikipedia.org/wiki/MetaPost) font editor.
-This is a fork of Luuse’s version over at [GitLab](https://gitlab.com/Luuse/plancton/plancton-editor) making this more comprehensible and accessible for a student workshop @ HAW Hamburg.
+This is a fork of Luuse’s version over at [GitLab](https://gitlab.com/Luuse/plancton/plancton-editor) making this more comprehensible and accessible for student workshops @haw-type-design.

 ## Requirements
 If you do not have a package manager already please install one like [Hombrew](https://brew.sh)